All About Radiation: Radiation Exposure & Radiation Sickness

 Emergency clinics, doctors, and dental specialists utilize nuclear materials and techniques to analyze, screen, and treat different metabolic cycles and ailments in people.

-The most widely recognized of these operations involves using X-rays, which are radiation that can penetrate our skin.
+The most widely recognized of these operations involves using X-rays, which are a form of radiation that can penetrate our skin.

 When X-rayed, our bones and other bodily structures cast shadows because they are denser than our skin, and those shadows can be distinguished on visual film.
 Doctors and dental specialists can detect broken bones and dental issues through X-rays.